The University of Chicago Laboratory Schools are made up of five schools, each with its own principal and administrative staff.

 teachers as they leave the classroom for library, music, art, physical education and, beginning in second grade, computers.
 Grade level specific and developmentally appropriate skills are woven into the curriculum in meaningful activities, and efforts are made to tie curricular topics in special area classes to larger themes and inquiry.

-Along with Nursery and Kindergarten, the Primary School will move to their new location at Earl Shapiro Hall on the Early Childhood Campus in the fall of 2013.
+Along with Nursery and Kindergarten, the Primary School is located at Earl Shapiro Hall on the Early Childhood Campus.

 Lower School (Grades 3 - 5)